10 Best Ways to Celebrate New Year’s Eve in Curaçao

 Go wild at Fuikdag

-The most extravagant party of the year takes place at the first Sunday of the new year in the Fuik Bay.
+The most extravagant party of the year takes place at the first Sunday of the new year at Fuik Bay.
 During Fuikdag, hundreds of boats and inflatables gather in a bay on the east side of the island to party on the water.

 Fuikdag is internationally known and attracts many visitors, including celebrities from all over the world.
 Boats are reserved for this day a year in advance.
 It’s a day full of drinking, dancing and barbecuing on the boats.
 Do you want to know what Fuikdag looks like?
 Check the following video for an impression.